botwiki/botmakers.org-v1/README.md

 # Auto-invite page for your Slack community

 This repo also serves as a template for a neat-looking auto-invite page for your Slack community.
 It is loosely based on [outsideris/slack-invite-automation](https://github.com/outsideris/slack-invite-automation), but kept simpler and easier to customize.
-You can easily host it on [OpenShift](https://www.openshift.com/) or [Heroku](https://www.heroku.com/), or check out the [Glitch version](https://glitch.com/edit/#!/slack-invite).
+You can easily host it on [OpenShift](https://www.openshift.com/) or [Heroku](https://www.heroku.com/).

+If you prefer a simpler setup, check out the [Glitch version](https://glitch.com/edit/#!/slack-invite) (see `README.md` in the sidebar for instructions).

 Running this thing is pretty simple:

-0. Clone this repo.
+0. Clone or download this repo.
 1. Make a copy of `config-example.js` and call it `config.js`.
 2. Edit 'config.js':
  1. `community`: name of your community